Skip to main content

 Kava - what is kava ?

-Kava have been a popular crop in the Pacifc Islands for over a century.
-Its not just a plant its a cultural icon.
-Kava is deeply woven into the tradition and daily live of the people here.
-Whether its grown for subsistence or commercial purposes, kava hold a special place in the hearts of local folks.
-In Vanuatu, for example, villagers cultivate kava on there islands and sell the harvested plant to buyers in towns like Port Vila and Luganville.
-These buyers then supply cuttings to local kava bars where they’re sold for around 5 USD per kilogram But kava is so much more then just a crop, its a way of life.
-Let me tell you why.
+Kava: A Way of Life in Vanuatu Kava has been a popular crop in the Pacific Islands for over a century.
+It's not just a plant—it's a cultural icon.
+Kava is deeply woven into the traditions and daily lives of the people here.
+Whether grown for subsistence or commercial purposes, kava holds a special place in the hearts of local communities.
+In Vanuatu, villagers cultivate kava on their islands and sell the harvested roots to buyers in towns like Port Vila and Luganville.
+These buyers then distribute the kava to local bars, where it sells for around $5 USD per kilogram.
+But kava is so much more than just a crop—it's a way of life.
+Let me explain why.
 Why Do We Drink Kava?
-Kava isnt just a drink; its a bridge to peace, relaxation, and connection.
-In Vanuatu we drink kava during traditional ceremonies, especially when resolving disputes.
-Picture this: two locals have a disagreement and the chief calls for a meeting at the nakamal (a traditional meeting place).
-Kava is served as the "juice of reconciliation...
+Kava isn’t just a drink; it’s a bridge to peace, relaxation, and connection.
+In Vanuatu, we drink kava during traditional ceremonies, especially for conflict resolution.
+Imagine this: two people have a dispute, and the chief calls for a meeting at the nakamal (tr...